 Injecting a syringe of an unapproved treatment into a patient’s eyeball would be a nightmare scenario for most ophthalmologists.
 But that is what many major insurance companies are now suggesting doctors do.
 Read more on Health Policy Today.

 By Susan Barajas When you have a disease nobody has heard of, it’s easy to feel alone.
 And when insurance companies make it harder for you to access treatment, it can become even more disheartening.
 I know these feelings all too well.
 Read more on Health Policy Today.

 With the nation’s attention riveted on the distribution of COVID-19 vaccines, drugs that allow patients to deal with other serious medical conditions are falling by the wayside.
 But it doesn’t need to be that way.
-The Coronavirus Aid, Relief and Economic Security Act of 2020 gave the Food and Drug Administration the power to prevent and mitigate drug shortages without affecting the rollout of COVID-19
+Read more on Health Policy Today.

 From work to school, book clubs to coffee dates, people are online more than ever before.
 And eye care professionals are bracing for the inevitable impact on vision health.
-Vision strain caused by a spike in screen time could introduce a number of issues for patients.
-In many cases, the problem may be made worse by delays in routine care.
-This combination of
+Read more on Health Policy Today.

 A new study predicts an alarming increase in global vision impairment.
 The review of more than 500 studies found that the number of people who experience blindness and vision loss is likely to double by 2050.
 The finding suggests that advancements related to eye health may not be keeping pace with need.
 Read More.